 Although the plan – which would involve 50-50 profit-sharing with Westbank – is subject to approval in a December 10 referendum of Squamish Nation’s 3,000-odd members, stewardship of the Indigenous-owned land falls beyond the purview of the City of Vancouver.
 As such, municipal zoning, site planning, and bylaw regulations do not apply to the site, allowing the Squamish Nation to develop the site with few regulatory restrictions.

-Aesthetically rooted in Indigenous culture and history lends Senakw an unmistakable visual identity, the project is also strongly defined by a progressive urban planning approach.
+Aesthetically rooted in Indigenous culture and history, Senakw boasts an unmistakable visual identity, though the project is also strongly defined by a progressive urban planning approach.
 Proposing greater density, the plan eschews the city’s parking minimums (providing only one space per every 10 units), while also breaking away from the Vancouver planning orthodoxy of building point towers atop a low-rise podium streetwall.

 Senakw’s slender towers would mostly rise without a bulky base, making for a green and open milieu where approximately 80 per cent of the site earmarked for parks and publicly accessible spaces.
 Ironically, through bypassing regulations, the pedestrian-oriented and permeable site plan could make for a more open and attractive place.
 Not everyone is likely to agree.